Arab and Muslim rescue efforts during the Holocaust: Refik Veseli

 Most of the 2,000 Jews of Albania were sheltered by the mostly Muslim population.
 Refik Veseli, a 17-year-old Muslim boy, took in the family of Mosa and Gabriela Mandil, including their five-year-old son Gavra and his sister Irena, then refugees from Belgrade but originally from Novi Sad, for whom he had been working as an apprentice in their Tirana photographic shop.
 When the Germans took over from the Italians, he took them, and another Jewish family on a long night journey to his family village at Kruja, where they were protected by his parents until the war's end, some 9 months later, even against Enver Hoxha's partisans.
 His example inspired his whole village to risk their lives in order to protect Jews.
 On receiving Gavra Mandil's request for them to be recognized as righteous, the authorities of Yad Vashem inscribed both Refka and Drita Veseli in 1988 among the Righteous.
 The story became better known after Albania's surviving Jewish community was allowed to perform aliyah in the 1990s.

 Many survivors told how their Albanian hosts vied for the privilege of offering sanctuary, on the grounds that it was an Islamic ethical obligation.
-Since that date, a further 50 Albanians have been registered among the ranks of the Righteous.
+Since that date, a further 50 Albanians have been registered among the ranks of the Righteous, such as Arslan Rezniqi.